UncombedCoconut/bbchallenge-nfa-verification/README.md

+# Warning: the below format is superseded.
+A verification file with ID=11 should now conform to [this spec](https://github.com/TonyGuil/bbchallenge/blob/main/FAR/ReadMe.md)

 Tentative DeciderInfo format for NFA proofs (ID = 11):

     direction:          uint8_t (0 if the automaton scans left-to-right, 1 if it scans right-to-left)